Tracking your mood using Google Sheets

 After I finished making edits, my code looked like this.
 You'll notice how my code is just a few lines long, but it does something very useful - send me an email reminder.

-I tested the code by running it (you can run the code by selecting the function to run from the dropdown menu and clicking the play icon).
+I tested the code by running it (you can run the code by clicking the run icon).

 When I ran the script, I received an email reminder like the one below.
 Hooray!